Mar1g0m3z/Mar1g0m3z/README.md

 ### 👋 Hi, I'm Marisela!
 From the dynamic world of social services as a Domestic Victim Advocate and correctional officer, I've transitioned into the logical and creative realm of software engineering.
-My journey through App Academy honed my skills in full-stack development, with a keen focus on JavaScript, React, Node.js, and SQL, igniting a perpetual love for learning and problem-solving.
+My journey through self honed my skills in full-stack development, with a keen focus on JavaScript, React, Node.js, and SQL, igniting a perpetual love for learning and problem-solving.

 🌐 I thrive on turning complex problems into elegant, user-centric solutions.
 My background has instilled in me not only technical proficiency but also invaluable soft skills like effective communication, empathetic leadership, and adaptability.
 These experiences make me a collaborative and resilient developer, ready to tackle challenges and contribute positively to any team.